Buyer’s Guide: Don't Buy a MacBook Pro Now

 Apple is also expected to backtrack on several of its controversial design decisions that were first made with the 2016 MacBook Pro.
 For example, the 2021 models will reportedly gain more ports to reduce the need for dongles.
 Prior models from 2012 to 2015 included a MagSafe connector, Thunderbolt ports, USB-A ports, an HDMI port, an SD card reader, and a 3.5mm headphone jack, before being reduced to just four USB-C ports and a headphone jack in 2016.

-While it is mostly unclear what ports may be coming to the MacBook Pro in addition to its current selection of USB-C ports, Gurman has said that the SD card reader will be among the restored features.
+Likely in addition to its current selection of USB-C ports, Gurman has said that the SD card reader will be among the restored features.
+Kuo has since supported this, saying that the SD card reader will be returning, alongside an HDMI port.

 MagSafe charging is also expected to return to the MacBook Pro this year.
 MagSafe connectors were used for MacBook Pro models from 2006, allowing users to easily connect and disconnect the power cable with magnets, before eliminating the feature for USB-C charging alone in 2016.